greg-js/gregjs-blog/source/_posts/writing-a-fibonacci-implementation-in-javascript.md

 I hope this explains what a tail call is, and why `return fibNaive(n - 2) + fibNaive(n - 1)` is *not* a tail call, but `return fibRecursive(n - 1, a + b, a)` *is* a tail call.
 But why is it important?

-Please do read more about the how and the why on sites like MDN if you're interested, but suffice it to say here that it causes the JS engine (assuming it supports this particular ES6 feature) to essentially treat a recursive function with proper tail calls kind of like an iterative loop **as long as you are using tail calls**.
+Please do read more [about the how and the why of tail call optimization](http://www.door3.com/insights/es6-recursion-tail-recursion) if you're interested, but suffice it to say here that it causes the JS engine (assuming it supports this particular ES6 feature) to essentially treat a recursive function with proper tail calls kind of like an iterative loop **as long as you are using tail calls**.
 The reason is that stacking huge amounts of execution contexts on top of one another is no longer necessary because all the information is packed into that last function call and nothing from previous iterations needs to be kept in memory.

 This means that a well-implemented recursive loop using tail calls will run very quickly indeed.
 But what does such a proper recursive Fibonacci function look like in JavaScript?
 Here it is, and do note the tail call, without which it wouldn't work!